Get help and support

 - Plan ahead

-- Get to know family and friends if you have neglected them while gambling
+- Reconnect with family and friends if you have neglected them while gambling

 - Take another part-time job